Banging Toolbox

 However, oil-free or oil-less compressors do not use oil and instead, rely on self-lubricating materials that would enable the pistons to slide back and forth in the cylinder.

-Many oil-free air compressors also have specially designed air ends that generate pressurized air without needing oil in the compression chamber.
+Many oil-free air compressors have specially designed air ends that generate pressurized air without needing oil in the compression chamber.
 This results in, compressed air that is totally free of oil.

 Oil-free air compressors may come in air-cooled and water-cooled designs, and offer the same functionality as oil-injected compressors.